 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 Under a commission from the German Government, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been assisting Ukraine since 1993 in its transition to a democratic state based on the rule of law.
-Currently 284 national and 55 international employees, 13 integrated specialists and 1 development worker are working in the country (as of 31.12.2017), in the municipal authorities and national administration, municipal corporations, universities, associations, chambers of commerce and civil society.
+Currently 284 national and 55 international employees and 1 development worker are working in the office and in projects.
+Furthermore, 13 integrated specialists and 13 returning specialists work in the municipal authorities and national administration, municipal corporations, universities, associations, chambers of commerce and civil society (as of 31.12.2017).
 Located in Kiev, the country office opened in 2009.

 Ukraine is a European country steeped in culture.
 It has fertile soils and substantial economic potential.
 The population is well educated and the country is increasingly evolving into an attractive market for innovative technologies thanks to its booming IT sector.
 More than 25 years after it gained independence, Ukraine continues to face immense challenges, but it is also harnessing pertinent opportunities.
 The ratification of the Association Agreement with the European Union in 2017 marked an important milestone on the road to the country’s Euro-centric future.
 However, the armed conflict in Ukraine’s eastern regions repeatedly gives rise to political and economic difficulties that have a destabilising effect on the country.

 Ukrainian-German cooperation currently focuses on the following areas: